 Benton Hot Springs

 Whether you’re staying the night or just a couple of hours, a trip to Benton Hot Springs is bound to be rejuvenating and inspiring.
-This is also one of first hot springs I have visited where I could actually adjust the temperature of the water!
+This is also one of the first hot springs I have visited where I could actually adjust the temperature of the water!
 The town of Benton is historic, and the highly photogenic cemetery on the hill above the hot springs is worthy of a short scramble.

 This article was written in partnership with Visit USA Parks.